the-lstv/Akeno/README.md

 <br><br>**NOTE:** At this time Akeno only works on Linux.
 Windows support is not planned yet due to no interest.
 Note that thanks to the modular nature of Akeno, some features may work on Windows just fine.<br>

 ---
-Quick installation (Linux) - requires node, npm, git, gcc, g++, and python (will install automatically if not found)<br>
+Quick installation (on Linux) - requires node, npm, git, gcc, g++, and python (attempts to install automatically if not found)<br>
 ```sh
 curl run.lstv.space/install-akeno -s -o /tmp/akeno-setup && sudo bash /tmp/akeno-setup
 ```
-You can quickly start Akeno with
+You can start Akeno with
 ```sh
 akeno start
 ```
-To run under a package manager (recommended):
+To run under a process manager (recommended):
 ```sh
 sudo pm2 start /usr/lib/akeno/app.js --name Akeno
 ```